Asana Logo

 Meaning and History

 The Asana app has evolved thanks to the healthy self-criticism of Rosenstein and Moskovitz.
-The developers realized that users did not like the boring interface, so they decided to redesign a small redesign to eliminate the dullness.
-But in the process, difficulties arose: a new style of illustrations, improved typography, and a light color palette had to match the logo.
+The developers realized that users disliked the interface’s dullness, so they decided to redesign it.
+But in the process, difficulties arose: a new illustration style, improved typography, and a light color palette had to match the logo.
 Until 2015, it looked like a simple lowercase letter “a” in blue with three vertically spaced pale green dots.

-The company owners did not know what this graphic composition meant: either a list of items or some listing.
+The company owners did not know what this graphic composition meant: either a list of items or a listing.
 Therefore, it was not at all difficult to abandon the brand name.
-In a meeting hosted by Amanda’s chief designer, the team decided to change their perception of the Asana brand, although the result seemed hazy.
-They began a cautious experiment and could not resist and did a colossal work on the corporate style.
+In a meeting hosted by Amanda’s chief designer, the team decided to change their perception of the Asana brand, though the outcome was hazy.
+They began a cautious experiment, could not resist, and did colossal work on the corporate style.

 Moving Brands helped identify key landmarks to embody a new philosophy in visual identity.
 They proposed several variants of the logo, one of which looked like three dots arranged in a triangle.
 Two more versions contained other elements, but they were not iconic for Asana.

 It took just over a month to learn all the concepts.
-Designers watched their development, viewed them in different contexts – and still returned to iconic points.
-They had to adjust the distance between the circles and polish the word mark, giving the letters the desired shape.
+Designers watched their development, viewed them in different contexts, and still returned to iconic points.
+They had to adjust the spacing between the circles and polish the wordmark to give the letters the desired shape.
 A whole system was created in the final stage, including a new color scheme and interface fonts.

 The Asana logo has two versions: vertical and horizontal.
 They differ only in the arrangement of the pink circles that give the brand a personality.
-These geometric shapes are the evolution of the classic dots that once complimented the letter “a.”
-But now, they are not lined up but are opposite each other, symbolizing close interaction.
+These geometric shapes are the evolution of the classic dots that once complemented the letter “a.”
+But now they are not lined up; they are opposite each other, symbolizing close interaction.

-In turn, the triangular shape looks like an upward pointing arrow, a capital “A” and the mathematical sign “therefore.”
-True, not all representatives of the company liked this emblem.
+In turn, the triangular shape looks like an upward-pointing arrow, a capital “A,” and the mathematical sign “therefore.”
+True, not all company representatives liked this emblem.
 Some thought it looked like the outline of the Predator laser sight from a sci-fi action movie.

 What is Asana?

-This is the common name of the company, which was founded in the American city of San Francisco in 2008, and its main product is project management software.
+This is the company’s common name; it was founded in the American city of San Francisco in 2008, and its main product is project management software.
 Software development helps teams assign and track tasks and provides several other useful features.

 2008 – 2015

 The Asana logo consists of two parts: verbal and graphic.
 The name is located first.
-It occupies the vast majority of the emblem, as it consists of large bold letters.
+It occupies the vast majority of the emblem because it consists of large, bold letters.
 They have rounded corners, smooth transitions, and smooth sides.
 All glyphs are lowercase and aquamarine.

 Moreover, “n” resembles an inverted bracket or a high arch because it lacks a side stroke.
 To the right of the inscription are three green dots.
 They are lined up vertically and do not go beyond the word “asana,” remaining slightly below it.